-With the passage of Act 122, Session Laws of Hawai'i 2019, the Hawaii State Energy Office (HSEO) has transformed into an attached agency of the Department of Business, Economic Development, and Tourism.
-The Legislature gave the HSEO a clearly defined mission: promote energy efficiency, renewable energy, and clean transportation to help Hawai'i achieve a resilient clean energy economy.
-Act 122 also created the position of the chief energy officer to lead the HSEO and assume the responsibility for guiding the State to reach its clean energy and decarbonization goals.
+With the passage of Act 122, Session Laws of Hawai'i 2019, the Hawai'i State Energy Office (HSEO) has transformed from a division into an attached agency of the Department of Business, Economic Development, and Tourism.
+The Legislature gave HSEO a clearly defined mission: to promote energy efficiency, renewable energy, and clean transportation to help Hawai'i achieve a resilient clean energy economy.
+Act 122 created the position of the chief energy officer to lead HSEO and assume the existing authorities of the Energy Resource Coordinator.
+The Act also clarified responsibilities for guiding the State to reach its resiliency, clean energy and decarbonization goals.

-Learn more about the HSEO's statutory mandates:
+Learn more about HSEO's statutory mandates:

-- Act 122 (SLH 2019) - HRS §196-71, Hawaii state energy office - HRS §196-72, Chief energy officer of the Hawaii state energy office - HRS §196-10.5, Hawaii clean energy initiative
+- Act 122 (SLH 2019) - HRS §196-71, Hawai'i state energy office - HRS §196-72, Chief energy officer of the Hawai'i state energy office - HRS §196-10.5, Hawai'i clean energy initiative

-Learn more about the priorities HSEO is focusing on to guide Hawai'i's transition to a resilient, clean energy economy in its 2020 Annual Report.
+Learn more about the priorities HSEO is focusing on to guide Hawai'i's transition to a resilient, clean energy economy in its 2021 Annual Report.

-The HSEO provides the community and energy sector stakeholders with information, analysis, tools, and technical assistance needed to achieve Hawai'i's ambitious clean energy and climate goals.
-The HSEO is helping diversify and strengthen Hawai'i's economy by growing jobs, raising incomes and cultivating innovation.
-Programs developed and implemented by the HSEO play a significant role in promoting greater energy efficiency, increasing renewable energy penetration, and advancing clean transportation, with the aim of transitioning to a zero emission clean economy by 2045.
+HSEO provides the community and energy sector stakeholders with information, analysis, tools, and technical assistance needed to achieve Hawai'i's ambitious clean energy and climate goals.
+Programs developed and implemented by HSEO play a significant role in promoting greater energy resiliency, energy efficiency, increasing renewable energy penetration, and advancing clean transportation, with the aim of transitioning to a zero-emission clean economy by 2045.